Root Tracking for Rate-Distortion: Approximating a Solution Curve with Higher Implicit Multivariate Derivatives

 Rather than using implicit derivatives to construct the Taylor expansion around a point, they could be used to find the rational fraction which best matches the expansion, or \textit{Pad\'{e} approximant}; e.g., the classic \cite{baker1975essentials}.
 These are often superior to Taylor series, \cite{wolframPadeApprox}.

 However, even with the Taylor series method, neither fixing its step size nor its order are optimal choices.
 For, there may be large spans along the $\beta$-axis where the solution changes very little.
 For example, in Figure \ref{fig:7-points-example}, most of the computational power is spent where the solution barely changes (till point $A$ there).
-Instead, big step sizes or low orders would be more cost-effective there, while using small step sizes or high orders where the solution changes rapidly (to the left of $A$ there).
-On the other hand, numerical derivatives of higher orders lose their accuracy faster when approaching a bifurcation; cf., Figure \ref{fig:derivative-calculation-loses-accuracy-near-bifurcation}.
-An estimate of its local error is needed to make the method adaptive, \cite[226]{butcher2016numerical}.
-This can be achieved by estimating the local Lipschitz constants of expansion \eqref{eq:taylor-method-def-in-cluster-marginal}, by computing $D_{\inputmarginalVect} T_l$.
-These can be computed easily by Proposition \ref{prop:Jacobian-of-high-order-beta-derivative} in Section \ref{part:details}.\ref{sub:local-error-estimates-for-beta-derivs}, using only the results presented so far. cf., Section \ref{part:details}.\ref{sub:computational-difficulty-of-RTRD}.
+Instead, big step sizes or low orders could have been more cost-effective there, while using small step sizes or high orders where the solution changes rapidly (to the left of $A$ there).
+On the other hand, numerical derivatives of higher orders lose their accuracy faster when approaching a bifurcation (Figure \ref{fig:derivative-calculation-loses-accuracy-near-bifurcation} top).
+An estimate of the local error is needed to make the method adaptive, \cite[226]{butcher2016numerical}.
+This can be achieved by estimating the local Lipschitz constants of the Taylor expansion \eqref{eq:taylor-method-def-in-cluster-marginal}, by computing $D_{\inputmarginalVect} T_l$.
+These can be computed easily using only the results presented so far and Proposition \ref{prop:Jacobian-of-high-order-beta-derivative} (in Section \ref{part:details}.\ref{sub:local-error-estimates-for-beta-derivs}).

 Last, our implementation for computing the derivative tensors could be optimized.
-In addition to many non-algorithmic optimizations, note that it copies out each partial derivative to multiple memory locations, which correspond to permutations of the derivatives' order; see Section \ref{part:proofs}.\ref{subsub:complexity-of-RD-deriv-tensor}.
+In addition to many non-algorithmic optimizations, note that it copies out each partial derivative to multiple memory locations, which correspond to permutations of the derivatives' order, as elaborated in Section \ref{part:proofs}.\ref{subsub:complexity-of-RD-deriv-tensor}.